9 months after deadly N.S. shooting, Ottawa halts sales of decommissioned RCMP vehicles | CBC News

 "During this moratorium, the Government of Canada and the RCMP will examine the policies that are currently in place and work towards long-term solutions that further ensures these vehicles are not improperly outfitted or otherwise misused."

-As recently as this week, anyone could have purchased a used RCMP vehicles on the RCMP auction site.
+As recently as this week, anyone could have purchased a used RCMP vehicle on the Government of Canada auction site.

 In one ad, still listed as of Jan.
 20, a 2013 Ford Taurus was listed for $2,300.
 It was among the last surplus RCMP vehicles put up for sale on the government's auction site.
 Now there are no such vehicles anywhere on the site.